 The Adonis belt takes its name from the mythical Greek god of youth, fertility, and beauty, Adonis.

-The Adonis bet is an anatomical feature and forms in the area where two abdominal muscles form a V-shaped alongside your hips and the end at the crotch.
+The surface anatomy of the Adonis belt is an anatomical feature and forms in the area where two abdominal muscles form a V-shaped alongside your hips and the end at the crotch.
 The actual anatomic term is called the 'iliac furrow'.

 They are grooves running diagonally from your hips bones to the pelvic region and form at the outward edge of the inguinal ligaments.